nashville-software-school/bangazon-inc/book-1-orientation/chapters/LINQ_INTRO.md

 # Dealing with Data

 As you know a major aspect of software development is the searching, filtering and transformation of data.
 We often use the umbrella term, _query_, to encompass this broad concept.
-In C# applications it's common to invoke SQL to query data directly in the database, but it's sometimes the case that our data isn't in a database.
-For example, we may retrieve data from a web API or from a text file.
-How do we handle these situations?
+In C# applications it's common to invoke SQL to query data directly in the database, but we can also use Linq to create SQL queries with Entity Framework Core.

-> **NOTE:** We haven't, yet, discussed mixing SQL into our C# applications.
-We'll do that soon, but for now just know that it's possible.
-This chapter will discuss tools for handling data when SQL is not an option.

 ## Collections of Objects